USD $560 pp in a group of two

 In lodges/ camps utilising solar power systems, the amount of power available for charging often depends on how sunny the weather has been and how busy the lodge is with charging equipment, so whilst they will always try to assist, continuous charging cannot be guaranteed at all times to be available.
-During your Uganda Gorilla Trekking Tour, we’ll make sure you get a lodge with electricity to charge your phone depending on the budget of your trip.

 Use of specialized breathing machines, hair dryers, curling tongs, shavers and other electrical equipment is possible at hotels in towns and at lodges with large generator power back up systems but generally not possible at solar powered lodges – please check your Gorilla tracking Uganda detailed itinerary to ensure you are aware of where you can utilise these items and advise your agent in advance if special arrangements need to be made eg for breathing machines.

 The safari vehicles you travel in may also have invertor systems for charging items but this facility is not guaranteed.

 MONEY-PLEASE READ THIS CAREFULLY

 US Dollars cash is the preferred option to bring when traveling to Uganda/Rwanda.